 Text compiled from information at Brandon University and Humber College.

-You can also visit the Indigenous Foundations or the Indigenous Peoples Terminology Guide from Hill Notes for even more information.
+You can also visit the Indigenous Foundations or Indigenous Peoples Terminology: Guidelines for Usage for even more information.